Three Shire Heads

 It is on the River Dane, which marks the Cheshire border in this area.
 On the east of the river, the border between Staffordshire and Derbyshire runs north-east for about a mile to Cheeks Hill, on the higher regions of Axe Edge Moor.
 From Cheeks Hill the border runs south then east to the head of the River Dove.

 The main landmark is a packhorse bridge.
 The bridge is Grade II-listed, and was probably constructed in the late 18th century.

 Access

-The landmark is not directly accessible by 3 or 4 wheeled motor vehicles, with a permanent traffic regulation order in force along the access roads.
 Access to Three Shire Heads is shared by motorcyclists, cyclists, riders on horseback and pedestrians.
 The route is often narrow and rocky with steep drop-offs and specially adapted motorcycles for greenlaning access the route regularly.
 There is no nearby parking provision.

 Significance

 In modern times, Three Shire Heads is a landmark on various walking routes in this part of the moorlands.

 The packhorse bridge and the waterfalls as the River Dane flows southwards are very picturesque, and frequently feature on calendars.

 A report shows that this moorland area is of interest for its population of moths and butterflies.